praveenscience/FinalYear-Project-Ideas/README.md

 * Virtual Interior Designing App
   > _Help us Analyze the final view of the House and help us make changes anytime anywhere in the project._
+* Virtual furniture placing app
+  > _Help us to check how the furniture or product look at a certain place and check whether it fits or not._

 ### Flutter